How To Do A Perfect Side Kick. You need two different types of Strength.

 Everything you ever wanted to know about a Side kick and a Hook kick.

-Unlike other DVD's out there, that only show you a few basic demonstrations of each kick from different angles without any explanation of what they're for, the ElasticSteel Kicking DVD series shows you EVERYTHING you need to know about kicks.
+Unlike other series out there, that only show you a few basic demonstrations of each kick from different angles without any explanation of what they're for, the ElasticSteel Kicking series shows you EVERYTHING you need to know about kicks.

 As always I take you through step by step instructions on how to get your kicks, higher, stronger, faster in a very easy to understand and safe approach.